I am a Principal Teaching Fellow in the Centre for Languages, Culture and Communication.

 Developed over several years by a process of action research and further evaluated using observation and participant ethnographic methodologies, the approach brings together several theoretical and pedagogic perspectives and tools to put the students at the centre of their learning and to challenge them to use their whole personhood in their learning, to work empathically with and for others and to take responsibility for their learning and working practices.
 More information about our approach can be found online here.

-All the courses have fine-grained continuous assessment of both individual and team working and assess the students' working practices and knowledge development rather than a set content-based syllabus.
+All the modules have fine-grained continuous assessment of both individual and team working and assess the students' working practices and knowledge development rather than a set content-based syllabus.
 The students work in partnership with the lecturer to design their own learning experience within a 'safe' framework of choices, taking responsibility for their learning from the first session.

-The courses have won international awards for their innovative design.
+The modules have won international awards for their innovative design.
 The students have also recognised the learning experience as rewarding and we have several SACA nominations as well as a win in the Best Innovation category.

 In addition to continuing to develop the Change Makers field of Imperial Horizons, I now also work with departmental staff across the College to problem solve curriculum and learning and teaching issues and to develop new modules, courses and learning experiences for students as part of Horizons Bespoke.